atulkumarpccs/Assignment/README.md

 <https://google.github.io/styleguide/cppguide.html#C++11>

 ## Known Issues
-This is just draft version as per requirement so the implementation files `.cpp` are not implemented.
+This is just draft version `as per requirement document` so the implementation files `.cpp` are not implemented.